 There are a lot of moving parts to manage, but the benefits of a collaborative workforce include:

 - Increased efficiency and productivity as people take on the work that best fits their skills and expertise.

 - Automation and AI handle the work that humans can’t or don’t want to perform.

-- Government becomes the recipient of tech transfers through public-private partnerships.
-Example: The Department of Energy’s SunShot Catalyst Program
+- Government becomes the recipient of tech transfers through public-private partnerships, such as The Department of Energy’s SunShot Catalyst Program.

-Fewer people seek full-time employment or long-term commitments, and employees are near, far, and robotic.
-As a result, the concerns of Human Resources will shift from evaluating benefits providers to managing pooled interagency talent and rapidly selecting the best worker from a cloud-based inventory of available workers.
+With fewer people seeking full-time employment or long-term commitments and work performed by employees near, far, and robotic, the concerns of Human Resources will shift from evaluating benefits providers to managing pooled interagency talent and rapidly selecting the best worker from a cloud-based inventory of available workers.